Crossover-SGD: A gossip-based communication in distributed deep learning for alleviating large mini-batch problem and enhancing scalability: Crossover-SGD

 \end{itemize}

-Crossover-SGD is similar to COMBO in terms of segment-wise communication However, COMBO mainly considers the low network bandwidth of federated learning environment and effectively utilizes the low network bandwidth with segment-wise communication.
-However, It does not consider load balancing between worker nodes well; thus, an unbalanced network load among worker nodes can increase the entire training time for federated learning; in addition, COMBO does not need to consider the large mini-batch problem because federated learning sets smaller local-mini-batch sizes, thereby reducing the large mini-batch problem.
+Crossover-SGD is similar to COMBO in terms of segment-wise communication.
+However, COMBO mainly considers the distributed deep learning environment with low network bandwidth and effectively utilizes the limited network bandwidth with segment-wise communication.
+Furthermore, it does not consider fair peer selection between worker nodes well; thus, an skewed peer selection can increase the entire training time for distributed deep learning in the same local area network; in addition, COMBO does not need to consider the large mini-batch problem because it only considers the distributed deep learning environment with edge devices.
+Thus, each client needs to set small mini-batch sizes which do not cause the large mini-batch problem.
 However, this small local-mini-batch size cannot adapt to a common GPU cluster owing to its low utilization of GPUs.
-As a result, COMBO \cite{hu2019decentralized} is difficult to utilize in a large mini-batch problem setting.
+As a result, COMBO \cite{hu2019decentralized} is difficult to utilize in distributed deep learning with a large mini-batch problem setting.
 GossipGraD \cite{daily2018gossipgrad} is proposed for the fast propagation of the weight parameter, which is similar to the purpose of Crossover-SGD.
-However, Crossover-SGD utilizes different network topologies and is based on segment-wise communication, unlike GossipGraD, which is based on batch-wise gossip.
+However, Crossover-SGD utilizes different network topology and is based on segment-wise communication, unlike GossipGraD, which is based on batch-wise gossip.

-When Crossover-SGD is compared to SGP \cite{assran2019stochastic}, which is the state-of-the-art gossip communication method for distributed deep learning, we observe that SGP has load-balancing network topology similar to Crossover-SGD.
+When Crossover-SGD is compared to SGP \cite{assran2019stochastic}, which is the state-of-the-art gossip communication method for distributed deep learning, we observe that SGP has network topology to select peer to be fair similar to Crossover-SGD.
 However, SGP uses model-wise communication and directed exponential network topology to balance the network communication overhead and fair communication between worker nodes.
 These two differences affect the weight parameter propagation speed among nodes because the entire model parameter is sent to the worker node with directed exponential network topology that can select only limited workers in the worker node group.
 Thus, the validation accuracy of Crossover-SGD is higher than that of SGP for a large mini-batch problem.